jfederico/bbb-lti-run/README.md

 ```

 Create a TXT record in your DNS for
-`_acme-challenge.gl.<JOHN>.blindside-dev.com` with the challenge string as
+`_acme-challenge.lti.<JOHN>.blindside-dev.com` with the challenge string as
 its value `2dxWYkcETHnimmQmCL0MCbhneRNxMEMo9yjk6P_17kE`

-Copy the certificates to your greenlight-multitenant directory.
+Copy the certificates to your bbb-lti-run directory.
 Although `/etc/letsencrypt/live/`
 holds the latest certificate, they are only symbolic links.
-The real files must be copied and renamed
+The real files must be copied too.

 ```
 cp -R /etc/letsencrypt/archive/lti.<JOHN>.blindside-dev.com <YOUR ROOT>/bbb-lti-run/data/certbot/conf/archive